naitian/PV2/about.md

 Hi!
 I'm **Naitian**.

-I'm a senior at Thomas Jefferson High School for Science and Technology.
+I'm a first-year at the University of Michigan, Ann Arbor (go blue!).
+Before that, I was at Thomas Jefferson High School for Science and Technology.
 I enjoy programming, playing sweet, sweet tunes on the tenor saxophone, and drawing (both on paper and in vector illustration software).
 I work with HTML, CSS, Node.js, Python, as well as whatever else happens to catch my fancy.